DeckThemes/DeckThemes-Docs/docs/CSSLoader/README.md

 ### 🪁 Getting Started

-CSS Loader considers all folders in `~/homebrew/themes` that have a `theme.json` or `theme.css` in the root of that subfolder.
+CSS Loader considers all folders in `~/homebrew/themes` that have a `theme.json` or `theme.css` in the root of that subfolder themes.
 Usually, themes have the following structure:

 ```
 homebrew